U.S. Car Theft Prevention Guide

 The thieves didn’t get much from my car.
 A pair of sunglasses and my emergency tool kit that was in the trunk was the best of their haul.
 Why didn’t they make off with more?
 I knew I was a target.
 I was aware that the make and model of my vehicle was popular among thieves looking to steal both its contents and the car itself.
 For that reason, I took every precaution I could.
 Here’s what you can do to minimize your risk of auto theft.

 - Be aware of what’s being targeted.
-A simple Google search will tell you what the most stolen or broken in to makes and models of cars are.
+A simple Google search will tell you what makes and models of cars are most stolen or broken into.
 Be sure to pay attention to the publication date of the data you read, as the list changes slightly from year to year.

-- Don’t let them know you have anything worth stealing.
+- Don’t leave anything in the car worth stealing.
 If you have a removable stereo face, take it with you.
 Don’t leave power cords or docking stations in plain sight.
 Avoid leaving mail in your car, especially where it can be seen from the outside.
 In generally, leave nothing of value in your car—not even change in the cup holder.

 - Don’t leave spare keys in your car.
 Whether it’s your house keys or your spare car keys, you’ll be a lot safer if you take them with you.
 Never leave keys in your car.

-- Don’t leave your car running.
+- Don’t leave your car running when your not around.
 If you have to run into a store or run back in the house to grab something, don’t leave the keys in the car.
 This is one of the prime ways that thieves make off with vehicles.
 It makes theft incredibly simple.

 - Pay attention to where you park.
 If you can, park in a well-lit area.
 Areas that get a lot of foot traffic are also a good bet.
 Avoid parking close to bushes, hedges, or trees that overhang or overshadow your car.
 If you have access to a garage, especially one you can lock, that is your best bet.